Thaerious/node-argument-parser/readme.md

 ### String Flags
 * The default value of string flags is a zero-length string unless otherwise specified.
-* String flags that are present and did not consume an argument will be assigned their default value.
+* String flags that are present and did not consume a parameter will be assigned the default value.
-* They consume the next argument if available and use that for their value.
+* They consume the next parameter if available and use that for their value.

 ### Boolean Flags
 * The value of boolean flags is true if they are present, otherwise false.
 * Boolean flags do not have default values.
-* They do not consume arguments.
+* They do not consume parameters.

 ### Count Flags
 * The value of count flags is the number of times the flag appears.
-* If not defined the default value is 0.
+* If not present the default value is 0.
 * Counting start at the devault value.
-* They do not consume arguments.
+* They do not consume parameters.